Entrance to Hikoji Folk Crafts

 Oichi Chaya

-It's not far from JR Koriyama Station, so why not stop by when you visit Koriyama?
+It's not too far from JR Koriyama Station, so if you're visiting Koriyama, why not make the effort to stop by?

 Other articles